Medicaid Coverage

 Common Denial Reasons & How to Avoid Them

-Prior authorization denied Common Denial
+Pre-approval was denied Common Denial

-Provider not enrolled in Medicaid Common Denial
+Your provider isn't enrolled in Medicaid Common Denial

 Step Therapy Requirements